Linor Abargil: Biography

 Abargil went on to win the Miss World title, returning home to Israel to heightened fame and public attention, which she reported made it difficult for her to deal with her continuing trauma, and resulted in difficulty carrying out her duties as Miss World.

 Frustrated by the refusal of the Italian authorities to pursue the case, Abargil reported the rape to Israeli authorities, who issued an arrest warrant for Nur and began extradition proceedings.
 Due to a media blackout on the case in Israel, Nur was unaware of the charges pending against him.
 When he returned to Israel a few months later to visit family, he was arrested at the airport.
 He was tried for rape, sodomy, and abduction, and was convicted with the help of DNA evidence found in his car.
 Nur was sentenced to 16 years in prison.
 When he came up for parole, Abargil mounted a campaign against his release, and he ultimately served his entire sentence.
 By this time, she had already become a well-known activist, calling for other women to follow her example and report their assaults to the police.

-After winning Miss World, Abargil continued to work as a model in Israel and internationally, and enrolled to study drama at Beit Zvi School for the Performing Arts.
+After being crowned Miss World, Abargil continued to work as a model in Israel and internationally, and enrolled to study drama at Beit Zvi School for the Performing Arts.
 Afterwards, she appeared in several plays and television series.
-However, between her decision to become an Orthodox Jew in 2009, which put an end to her modeling, and her commitment to fighting sexual violence, Abargil decided on a new direction, and decided to study law at the Netanya Academic College.
+However, following her decision to become an Orthodox Jew in 2009, which put an end to her modeling, and her commitment to fighting sexual violence, Abargil chose a new direction: she decided to study law at the Netanya Academic College.
 She then went on to work for the Tel Aviv District Attorney.